Bachelor of Special Studies

 - file for candidacy by submitting the Prospectus at any time after October 1 of the sophomore year; and

-- complete a minimum of 14 course credits after the Prospectus is approved.
-(Transfer students entering Cornell with junior standing must complete a minimum of 12 course credits following the approval of the Prospectus; those admitted with senior standing must complete a minimum of six course credits.)
+- complete a minimum of 12 course credits after the Prospectus is approved.
+(Transfer students admitted with senior standing must complete a minimum of six course credits.)

 The Bachelor of Special Studies degree is defined by the Prospectus, a detailed plan outlining the student's B.S.S. degree program.
 The Prospectus incorporates a narrative description of the program and a chronology of courses that will be taken by the student to fulfill the goals outlined in the narrative description.
 The Prospectus is to be written by the student, reviewed and signed by a faculty committee composed of a primary advisor and two readers, and filed with the Registrar, who verifies that it is complete and that it meets current academic regulations as set forth by the Faculty.
 The signed Prospectus is considered an agreement between the student and the College.